PSJorgensen/real-world-economics/real-world-economics-outline.md

     models are naive to the importance of these areas of economics in law, public administration, political science and communication.*

--   **Implications for society, well-being, health and environment** The final line of research highlighted here relating to national inequality relates to the social and environmental impacts of differences in equality.
-Highlight here recent findings on whether more equal societies have better public health, are more happy, and better environmental protection.
-This relates back to the mechanisms of concentration of wealth, one person one vote, regulatory capture and media ownership structures.

--   Health impacts of inequality from national to local level
+#### Health impacts of inequality from national to local level

-    -   **NATIONAL**
+    * **NATIONAL**

+    * **Internal conflict - poverty and income inequality**

+        * Poverty, i.e. global inequality is a better predictor of internal conflict and insurgency than domestic inequality. [@Fearon2003] "after controlling for per capita income, more ethnically or religiously diverse countries have been no more likely to experience significant civil violence in this period.
+We argue for understanding civil war in this period in terms of insurgency or rural guerrilla warfare, a particular form of military practice that can be harnessed to diverse political agendas.
+The factors that explain which countries have been at risk for civil war are not their ethnic or religious characteristics but rather the conditions that favor insurgency.
+These include poverty-which marks financially and bureaucratically weak states and also favors rebel recruitment-political instability, rough terrain, and large populations."

 -   **Regulatory capture and health** - case - the tobacco industry in middle and low income countries (Gilmore et al. 2015)

     -   *Influence of regulatory capture in trade agreements and implications for health inequality* If states do not find ways